VigRX Plus Reviews: Does it boost male sexual performance?

 Saw palmetto

 Saw palmetto is a popular substance in men’s health, particularly as a non-prescription treatment for benign prostatic hyperplasia (BPH) and other prostate disorders.
 Other studies have gone further, verifying the extract’s potential to fight erectile dysfunction, reduce inflammation in urological disorders, and even stop hair loss.
 General doses in studies have ranged from 100mg-500mg.
-VigRX is on the low end here, providing just 100mg of saw palmetto.
+VigRX is on the low end of the middle here, providing 200mg of saw palmetto (an increase from a previously used 100mg dose).

 Cuscuta extract

-The bulk of the research looking at cuscuta’s potential to help with sexual performance has been conducted in rabbits, making a clear indication of efficacy or a reliable dosing recommendation elusive.
-A review of research up to 2014 makes a point of the extract’s antioxidant properties.
+The bulk of the research looking at Cuscuta’s potential to help with sexual performance has been conducted in rabbits, making a clear indication of efficacy or a reliable dosing recommendation elusive.
+A review of research up to 2014 illustrates the extract’s antioxidant properties.
 While that doesn’t have a huge bearing on sexual performance, there is a connection between known antioxidants and an improvement in semen parameters.
 This ingredient might help bolster fertility, but a lot more research is needed.

 Tribulus terrestris